-I remember going back to school; fresh books, teachers and lessons.
-If you haven’t gone back to school yet than you probably will very soon, so why not gain some wisdom from the wise.”Walk with the wise and become wise, for a companion of fools suffers harm” (Proverbs 13:20).
-Angelica is an oustanding woman of God and is in her last semester of college pursuing Mechanical engineering; what better person to give college advice!
+I remember going back to school; fresh books, teachers, and lessons.
+If you haven’t gone back to school yet then you probably will very soon, so why not gain some wisdom from the wise.”Walk with the wise and become wise, for a companion of fools suffers harm” (Proverbs 13:20).
+Angelica is an outstanding woman of God and is in her last semester of college pursuing Mechanical engineering; what better person to give college advice!

 In your opinion what is the hardest aspect of college?

 The hardest aspect of college is understanding your path and following through.
 Once you identify your goals, it makes it easier to execute college and to stay persistent through trial & tribulations.

 I was a straight-A student in high school and I just seem to struggle a lot in right in college.
 I am frustrated, what do you suggest?

 Relax.
 Don’t apply any more pressure to yourself than college already does.
 Find some guidance through mentors, older students, alumni, or even your peers.
 Get some information on academic resources and programs that can help to readjust your focus and steps to get the grades you want.
 One of the best advice that I have received throughout my college career is “Work Smarter, not Harder”.

 College has so many opportunities available, so you should never limit yourself, ever.
 When deciding on the major you want, make sure that you can maximize your experience outside of the classroom within the next four years ahead of you.
 Thus, my key advice would be to brainstorm your interests and then based off of those listed, find a major that creates your interest into a passion.

 Ok so what about professor and student relationship?
 Is it really important that I speak to my professors?
 I am nervous, I am one out of 300 students?